![]() |

 For this purpose you can purchase the individual seals HERE.

-Replacing the seals is not an easy job but it can be done by the home mechanic.
+Replacing the seals is not an easy job but it can be done by the home mechanic and is not too complicated once you get the hang of it.

 On this page, we will explain how to swap them.